Smoking Fish &

 monitor it every hour or so.
 Also in addition to colder outside winter air, WIND of

 any slight amount will cut your heat down considerably, so I try to find a

 The thinner pieces may not achieve this temperature, but USDA recommends 145 for

-fish and they will be done earlier anyway.
+fish and they will be done a few hours earlier anyway.

 Now I have found that the electric

 heating element on this smoker, will over time, deteriorate and produce a colder

 last batch I did, it would only come up to 145 degrees and then with a